ALLEROY/hello-world/README.md

 # hello-world
+Hi,
-Hi Alex here.
+Alex here.
 I like Datascientists Methodes, SAS, R, Python..... and also GitHub